Engee documentation

 Details

-• If the antenna array size is a vector of 1 by 2, the vector has the form [NumberOfArrayRows, NumberOfArrayColumns].
+• If the size of the antenna array is a 1 by 2 vector, then the vector has the form [NumberOfArrayRows, NumberOfArrayColumns].

-• If the antenna array size is an integer, the array has the same number of rows and columns.
+• If the size of the antenna array is an integer, then the array has the same number of rows and columns.

-For URA, the elements of the antenna array are indexed from top to bottom by the leftmost column and then proceed to the next columns from left to right.
-The figure shows an antenna array for which the Array size parameters is [3,2], that is, it has three rows and two columns.
+For URA, the antenna array elements are indexed from top to bottom in the leftmost column, and then move to the next columns from left to right.
+The figure shows an antenna array for which the Array size parameter has the value [3,2], that is, it has three rows and two columns.

 mvdr beamformer 1